electron/electron/docs/api/app.md

 ### `app.setAccessibilitySupportEnabled(enabled)` _macOS_ _Windows_

-* `enabled` Boolean - Enable or disable accessibility tree rendering
+* `enabled` Boolean - Enable or disable [accessibility tree](https://developers.google.com/web/fundamentals/accessibility/semantics-builtin/the-accessibility-tree) rendering

 Manually enables Chrome's accessibility support, allowing to expose accessibility switch to users in application settings. https://www.chromium.org/developers/design-documents/accessibility for more details.
+Disabled by default.

 **Note:** Rendering accessibility tree can significantly affect the performance of your app.
 It should not be enabled by default.